Zulfikar Ghose: Introduction

+He became a close friend of Anthony Smith, and of British experimental writer B. S. Johnson, with whom he collaborated on several projects.
+The three writers met when they served as joint editors of an annual anthology of student poets called Universities' Poetry.
+Ghose also met English poet Ted Hughes and his wife, the American poet and novelist Sylvia Plath, and American author Janet Burroway, with whom he occasionally collaborated.
 While teaching and writing in London from 1963 to 1969, Ghose also freelanced as a sports journalist, reporting on cricket and hockey for The Observer newspaper.
 Two collections of his poetry were published, The Loss of India (1964) and Jets From Orange (1967), as were an autobiography called Confessions of a Native-Alien (1965) and his first two novels, The Contradictions (1966) and The Murder of Aziz Khan (1969).
 The Contradictions explores differences between Western and Eastern attitudes and ways of life.
 In The Murder of Aziz Khan (1967), his second novel, a small farmer tries to save his traditional land from greedy developers.

 In 1964, Ghose married Helena de la Fontaine, an artist from Brazil (a country he later used as the setting for six of his novels).
 He moved from London to the United States in 1969 to teach at the University of Texas in Austin, where he taught English literature and creative writing until his retirement as professor emeritus in 2007.
 Ghose became a U.S. citizen in 2004.

 In the 1970s, Ghose gained international repute with his trilogy The Incredible Brazilian, which American writer Thomas Berger called "a picaresque prose epic of Brazilian history."
 American travel writer and novelist Paul Theroux called the work "a considerable feat of imagination."

 The trilogy — comprising The Native (1972), The Beautiful Empire (1975), and A Different World (1978) — presents the picaresque adventures, often violent or sexually perverse, of a man who goes through several reincarnations.
-Ghose's other novels include Crump's Terms (1975), Hulme's Investigations into the Bogart Script (1981), A New History of Torments (1982), Don Bueno (1983), Figures of Enchantment (1986), The Triple Mirror of the Self (1992), and Shakespeare's Mortal Knowledge: A Reading of the Tragedies (1993).
+Ghose's other works include Crump's Terms (1975), Hulme's Investigations into the Bogart Script (1981), A New History of Torments (1982), Don Bueno (1983), Figures of Enchantment (1986), The Triple Mirror of the Self (1992), and Shakespeare's Mortal Knowledge: A Reading of the Tragedies (1993).